Amamgbu/Amamgbu/README.md

 ## ⚡ Fun fact
-When I'm not coding, I am either binge watching Animes, blogging or sight-seeing with friends.
-I also mentor younger data scientists in my local community on how to get started in Data Science.
+When I'm not coding, I am either binge watching Animes, travelling or sight-seeing with friends.
+I also mentor newbie data scientists and devops engineers in my local community on how to get started in Data Science.